-Forex Market: Indian rupee slips against US dollar
+Forex Market: Indian rupee slips against Us dollar

-In the forex market, the domestic currency the Indian rupee has slipped against the US dollar.
-In the early hours of trade, the local currency Indian rupee has slipped by 4 paise to trade at 69.38 against US dollar.
+In the forex market, the domestic currency the Indian rupee has fallen down against the US dollar in early hours of trading.
+The reason for the downfall of the Indian currency was the rise in the crude oil price and the weak performance of the Indian capital market.

-At the Interbank Foreign Exchange the domestic currency the Indian rupee has opened at 69.33.
-But it later slipped to 69.38.
-The Indian rupee has closed it’s trading at 69.34 against the US dollar yesterday.
+The Indian rupee has weakened by 9 paise to trade at 69.89 against the US dollar.
+On Friday the Indian rupee has settled at 69.80 against the Us dollar.
+In the interbank foreign exchange, the domestic currency opened at 69.87 and later lowered to 69.89.

-The main reason for the strengthening of the US dollar the slipping of crude oil price and the upward rally of the US dollar against other currencies in the global market.
+In the international market, the Bent Crude Futures has shown a rise of 0.29% to reach US dollar 62.19 per barrel.
+The Bent Crude Futures is the international crude oil benchmark.

 Post Your Comments